MaLyn06/my-nodejs-project/Explaination.md

     1. MongoDB

         Why MongoDB?
-We chose MongoDB because it is flexible and can easily handle the unstructured data (such as job status, content, error messages).
+I chose MongoDB because it is flexible and can easily handle the unstructured data (such as job status, content, error messages).
 It also scales well as the system grows.

     2. Puppeteer for Scraping